fine-boop/robotics_innovation/README.md

 - (RYAN) Design our login, signup and index html files [here](local/localsite/templates/).
 Use HTML CSS and JS.
 Do both the login pages first, then move onto the home.
 When your about to move onto home TALK TO JULIAN PLEASE

-- (JOYCE) Add user auth, database logic in the app.py [here](local/localsite/) - For now Joyce please just create a simple seperate project that the user can enter their username, email, password and they will be added to a database.
-We will make this work on the real system later.
+- (JOYCE) Create a Flask + SQL app [here](local/localsite/).
+Also write the login + signup pages in the templates directory.
+DONT WORRY ABOUT STYLING.
+Just make it so I can sign up and login in, then be redirected to the home page (/) - index.html.
+For now just welcome the user with like Hello <username> if logged in and if theyre not logged in just You're not logged in, sign up here.
+OK?

 Less important -
 - Work out photogrammetry software.
 Your inputs will be a lot of photos in remote/server/photogrammetry, and your code should output a 3d model to remote/server/photogrammetry/